mvolkmann/blog/src/swift/swift-lang.md

 A property wrapper can take arguments that affect its behavior.
 Continuing with the numeric range example, the arguments could be the bounds of the range.

+The functionality of a property wrapper is triggered when a property to which it is applied is initialized, accessed, or modified.

 For a great video demonstrating how to define custom property wrappers, see {% aTargetBlank "https://www.youtube.com/watch?v=AXfSE2ET8c8&t=1092s",